shanqiaosong/front-monkey/README.md

 #### Clicker

-- Randomly click on the page visible area.
+- Randomly click on the page visible area

 - Prevent navigation automatically

-- Switch back immediately when new pages are openned
+- Switch back immediately when new pages are opened

 - [TODO] Identify clickable object and focus on then